Health Care Mandate Information

 A more in-depth explanation is available in the Wages, Salaries, Tips and Other Employee Compensation section of the Guide to Taxes.

-Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400 (effective for tax years beginning on or after January 1, 2005; additional detailed information can be found in TIR 04-25: Effect of Recent Legislation on the Personal Income Tax, Withholding of Tax, and the Declaration of Estimated Tax by Individuals.)
+Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400.
+Additional detailed information can be found in TIR 04-25.
 To avoid penalty charges, taxes on this income must be paid in quarterly installments using Form 1-ES, Estimated Income Tax Vouchers for Individuals or Form 2-ES, Estimated Income Tax Vouchers for Fiduciaries, Corporate Trusts and Other Unincorporated Organizations.
 You may make estimated payments using one of the following:

 - WebFile for Income

-- Using Form 1-ES , Estimated Income Tax Vouchers for Individuals or
+- Form 1-ES , Estimated Income Tax Vouchers for Individuals; or

 - Form 2-ES , Estimated Income Tax Vouchers for Fiduciaries, Corporate Trusts and Other Unincorporated Organizations.

-A Form 1099G notifies you of your 2012 Massachusetts income tax overpayment paid in 2013.
-This overpayment amount may be considered income required to be reported on your 2013 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2012 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2012.
+A Form 1099G notifies you of your 2013 Massachusetts income tax overpayment received in 2014.
+This overpayment amount may be considered income required to be reported on your 2014 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2013 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2013.

 Massachusetts allows same-sex couples to be married, and they may either file as married filing separately or married filing jointly in Massachusetts.
 As a result of the U.S. Supreme Court decision, United States v.
 Windsor, 133 S. Ct.
 2675 (2013), same-sex married couples from now on will file their federal tax returns as married persons, jointly or separately.
 See Rev. Rul.
 2013-17 and any subsequent federal guidance.
 Same-sex married couples will no longer be required to combine amounts from two separate federal returns in order to file a Massachusetts joint return, but instead will simply carry information from the federal return to the state return according the rules for married filers.